NormanTUD/smartlocate/README.md

 # Requirements

 - Python 3.x
-- All dependencies will be automatically installed when the tool is first run.
+- All python-dependencies will be automatically installed when the tool is first run.

 # Ideas